cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 direction or "flow" within a network.
 Nodes are placed in hierarchically arranged layers and the ordering of the nodes within each layer is chosen in such a way that minimizes the number of edge crossings.
-This algorithm is available by selecting **Layout → yFiles Layouts → Hierarchical**.
+This algorithm is available by selecting **Layout → Hierarchical Layout**.

 <a id="layout_parameters"> </a>
 ## Layout Parameters